em-cd/ccbd-manifest-based-publishing/README.md

 ## How to run  it

-First you will need a `.env` file with the configuration listed above.
+You will need a `.env` file with the AWS configuration listed above.

 This project uses Docker.
 If you have Docker installed, open a terminal and from within the project directory run the following commands: